 The PCB design engineer has the most influence when it comes to ensuring good power delivery as they control every element needed to build the PDN.
 The PDN is essentially a physical problem and while it can be planned early in the design process, full definition and realization doesn’t occur until the PCB layout.

 Most companies don’t have the luxury of having a designated power integrity engineer.
-As the needs of the PDN are evolving, we must evolve with it.
+As the needs of PDN design are evolving, we must evolve with it.
 With the role of the electrical engineer morphing into the PCB designer, now is the ideal time to take this opportunity to incorporate power integrity with minimal disruption to the existing design process.